Key Documentation:

 Be Internet Legends Day

-Castleview took part in the first ever Be Internet Legends day.
-Children from across the school took part in a range of Online Safety activities in their year groups.
+During November, Castleview take part in Be Internet Legends Day.
+Children from across the school take part in a range of themed Online Safety activities in their year groups.

 Safer Internet Day

 Safer Internet day is an annual event held every February.
-The theme for this year was “All Fun and Games”.
-Pupils from Nursery through to Year 6 had a fantastic time during the day.
+Pupils from Nursery through to Year 6 take part in Online Safety activities during the day, many led by the Digital Leaders.

 Purple Mash (EYFS-Y6)